Officialtvog/-ANALYSIS-OF-TOP-50-SPOTIFY-SONGS-2019/README.md

 # -ANALYSIS-OF-TOP-50-SPOTIFY-SONGS-2019
-analysis on spotify songs of  2019
+#  analysis on spotify songs of  2019
-#this repositroy contains
+#  This repository contains
-# data analysis and wrangling
+#  Data analysis and wrangling
-#visualization
+#  Visualization
-#machine learning
+#  Machine learning